xsamurai/steamlink/README.md

 > ### Step 1: Getting started as Root

-Download and Install Debian Stretch and run the following steps:
+Download and Install Debian Stretch with Xwindows and after that run the following steps:

 ```
 1. dpkg --add-architecture armhf